 Tribunal Fee Challenge

 The number of workers taking claims to a tribunal averaged 16,000 a month in 2012-2013 but that figure has fallen to 7,000 in the past year.
-Workers on the minimum wage have to pay the fee if a member of their family have savings of £3,000 or more.
-If an employee has found themselves out of work, paying the fees associated with a tribunal they can be off putting.
+Workers on the minimum wage have to pay the fee if a member of their family has savings of £3,000 or more.
+If an employee has found themselves out of work, paying the fees associated with a tribunal they can be off-putting.

 The TUC general secretary has said that the figures show a drop in workers seeking justice when they have been unfairly treated.
 He feels as though bosses now know that they can get away with discrimination at work and these actions are unchecked with workers having their employment terminated without a good reason.

 The government is being urged to review the fees in their autumn statement.